 You should study political science if you are interested in American politics, politics in other countries, international affairs, and important issues like health care, the environment and civil rights.
 You should consider majoring in political science if you enjoy reading about the “big questions” and theories in politics concerning the ideal government and how power and resources should be allocated in society.

-Political science also offers students preparation that can help them in a wide range of endeavors.
-Some of our students move on to law school and graduate studies seek employment in government, political groups and campaigns, the mass media, non-profit organizations and business.
-We teach our students how to think, write, read and speak in ways that they can apply to a variety of careers and that will help them become more interested, engaged and capable citizens.
+Political science also offers students excellent preparation for their professional lives.
+Some of our students move on to law school and graduate studies.
+Others find careers in local, state or federal government, with political groups and campaigns, in the mass media, and in non-profit organizations and businesses.
+We teach our students how to conduct research, think critically, and present information effectively.
+Employers appreciate these qualities in our students.
+We are also committed to help students become more interested, engaged and capable citizens.

 To learn more about Political Science, please visit the American Political Science Association’s website.

 For information on graduate admissions, visit the graduate school website.